kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	*	Does the plastic's stretchability improve when extruded at various temperatures (a low or high temperature)?

-So we can perform several runs (experiments) at level A, and some runs at level B. These runs are randomized (do not perform all the A runs, then the B runs).
-We strive to hold all other disturbance variables constant so we pick up only the A to B effect.
-Disturbances are any variables that might affect :math:`y`, but for whatever reason, we don't wish to quantify.
-If we cannot control the disturbance, then at least we can using :ref:`blocking <DOE_blocking_section>` and  :ref:`pairing <univariate_paired_tests>` (pairing is the name used when there is one factor in our experiment; blocking is the term used when we have more than one factor).
+We can perform several runs (experiments) at level A, and some runs at level B. These runs are randomized (i.e. do not perform all the A runs, and then the B runs).
+We strive to hold all other disturbance variables constant so we pick up only the A-to-B effect.
+Disturbances are any variables that might affect :math:`y` but, for whatever reason, we don't wish to quantify.
+If we cannot control the disturbance, then at least we can use :ref:`pairing <univariate_paired_tests>` and :ref:`blocking <DOE_blocking_section>`.
+Pairing is when there is one factor in our experiment; blocking is when we have more than one factor.

 Recap of group-to-group differences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have already seen in the :ref:`univariate statistics section <univariate-group-to-group-differences-no-reference-set>` how to analyze this sort of data.
 We first calculate a pooled variance, then a :math:`z`-value, and finally a confidence interval based on this :math:`z`.
-Please refer back to that section to review the important assumptions we have to make to arrive at this equation.
+Please refer back to that section to review the important assumptions we have to make to arrive at this equation:

 .. math::
 	s_P^2 &= \frac{(n_A -1) s_A^2 + (n_B-1)s_B^2}{n_A - 1 + n_B - 1}\\